znoxx/tbng2/README.md

 #### compose/tbng2

 Further settings are configured in docker-compose.yaml.
+Any part, located in service-related can be extended/overriden in main docker-compose.yaml.

 ##### I2P part